nf-core/configs/docs/medair.md

 ## Different profiles depending on what you are running

-Depending on what you are running, you can choose between the `clinic`, `research`, `byss` and `qd_rnaseq` profiles.
-This specify for example which queue will be used.
+Depending on what you are running, you can choose between the `wgs` and `production` profiles.
+Jobs running with the `wgs` profile run on a queue with higher priority.
+Jobs running with the `production` profile can last longer (max time: 20 times, versus 2 days for the `wgs` profile).

->NB: say more about the different queues?

 ## iGenomes specific configuration